Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 This stage contains the result multiplexer and interacts with the register file.
 In this stage, the result multiplexer selects the appropriate value ALUResult, data fetched from memory, PCPlus4, ImmExt, or PCTarget to be written back to the register file, provided that RegWrite is enabled.
 The possible values are: ALUResult, data fetched from memory, PCPlus4, ImmExt, or PCTarget

 As this is the final stage in the pipeline, no signals from this stage are routed to any further sections.

+## **Hazard Unit Design (September 29th \-)**
+The design of the hazard unit is largely based on the design of the hazard unit within Digital Design and Computer Architecture by David and Sarah L. Harris.
+It will deal with the hazards discussed in the [Hazard Overview Section](Hazard-Overview-September-26th).
+The specific type of handelling for each type of hazard will be discussed here.

+Signals are referred to with a suffix indicating the stage they originated from (for example, RdE for a signal from the execute stage) for clarity in tracking data as it progresses through the pipeline stages.

+### **Forwarding (September 29th \-)**
+Forwarding is employed to resolve RAW (Read After Write) hazards wherever possible, except for hazards caused by load instructions.
+When forwarding is possible, the value of a destination register currently in the **memory** or **writeback** stage is forwarded to the **execution** stage, provided the RegWrite signal is active.
+If RegWrite is inactive, the destination register is not modified, and no forwarding is needed.

+Since the execution stage can receive forwarded data from either the **memory** or **writeback** stages, a three-input multiplexer is required to select the correct data for each operand of the ALU.
+The sources for operand SrcA of the ALU are either RdM (the register in the **memory** stage), RdW (the register in the **writeback** stage), or RD1E (the register read from the **execute** stage itself).
+Similarly, for operand SrcB, the inputs are RdM, RdW, or RD2E.

+To control these multiplexers, two signals are defined:
+ - ForwardAE: This signal selects the source for SrcA between RdM, RdW, and RD1E.
+ - ForwardBE: This signal selects the source for SrcB between RdM, RdW, and RD2E.

+The control logic for ForwardAE and ForwardBE will check the values of the destination register in the **memory** and **writeback** stages against the source registers in the **execution** stage.
+If there is a match, and the RegWrite signal is high, forwarding occurs.

+The specifics of these signals and how they are implemented can be found in the [Technical_Documentation](Documentation/Technical_Documentation.md).

+### **Stalling (September 29th \-)**
+Stalling is used to handle load instructions by delaying the instruction that follows a load in the **decode** stage.
+This allows the load to complete both its **execute** and **memory** stages before the next instruction enters the **execute** stage.
+Once the load reaches the **writeback** stage, the following instruction can access the data read from memory.
+Therefore, stall detection must occur between the instruction in the **decode** stage and the instruction in the **execute** stage.

+A stall should occur if a load instruction is in the **execute** stage, and the following instruction requires the loads destination register as a source.
+When this stall occurs, both the **fetch** and **decode** stages pipeline registers must be frozen, and the **execution** stages pipeline register must be flushed.
+The freezes perform the actual stall, and the flush ensures that garbage data isn't propogated through the pipeline.
+Note that when an all 0 instruction propagates through the pipeline nothing of consequence occurs, as no write enable signals are enabled.

+To simplify the stall logic, the ResultSrc signal was adjusted from the single-cycle implementation:
+ - auipc: 100 -> 001
+ - Load instructions 001 -> 100
+ - B-type instructions xxx -> 0xx
+ - S-type instructions xxx -> 0xx

+This change allows a single bit from the ResultSrc signal to identify a load, rather than two.
+B-type and S-type instructions were updated to ensure no accidental stalls occur.
+Although the risk of accidental stalls is low, given the organization of S- and B-type instructions, this change eliminates any possibility of accidental stall occuring.

+The signals used to control flushing and stalling in the case of load instructions are as follows:
+ - LoadStall: determines if a stall due to a load should occur
+ - StallF: Determines if a freeze should occur on the **fetch** stages pipeline register
+ - StallD: Determines if a freeze should occur on the **decode** stages pipeline register
+ - FlushE: Determines if a flush should occur on the **execute** stages pipeline register

+Details on these signals can be found in the [Technical_Documentation](Documentation/Technical_Documentation.md).

+### **Control Hazard Handelling (September 29th \-)**
+Control hazards arise due to the processor not knowing if a branch will occur or not.
+As discussed in previous sections, initially this processor will use static branch prediction, meaning it assumes that no branches will be taken.
+Because of this, implementing control hazard stalling will be relatively simple.
+The hazard unit needs to check if a branch is taken by checking PCSrcE.
+If a branch is taken, the decode and execute stage pipeline registers must be flushed.
+This is because these hold the values corrosponding to the next two instruction directly after the branch, and should not be executed if a branch is taken.

+The signals used to control flushing in the case of a control hazard are as follows:
+ - FlushE: Determines if a flush should occur on the **execute** stages pipeline register
+   - Also used in load hazards
+ - FlushD: Determines if a flush should occur on the **decode** stages pipeline register

+The specifics of these signals and how they are implemented can be found in the [Technical_Documentation](Documentation/Technical_Documentation.md).

 # **Challenges**